soif/MySensors_Php_API/readme.md

 ## Contributions
 Contributions are welcome !
-Please fork this at GitHub and submit PR to the **develop** branch.
+Please fork this repo at GitHub and submit your PR to the **develop** branch.

 ## Licence